mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
       <dt class="heading">Developing a Custom Control Bar</dt>
         <dd class="col-info">
-          The architecture of the application was first designed using Javascript, HTML, and jQuery.
+          The architecture of the application was first designed using Javascript, HTML, CSS, and jQuery.
 Custom methods were created to handle the logic of the control bar.
 This was then translated over to AngularJS.
-A custom controller was then added for the control bar and the existing methods were updated or removed.
+A custom controller was then added for the control bar and existing methods were updated or removed.
         </dd>
   </dl>
   <dl>
     <dt class="heading">Angular Service</dt>
       <dd class="col-info">
         An Angular service was used to handle data across the application's several components.
 This allowed the interaction between a user and any of the application's components to be seamless as data is updated.
+As a result a song does not get paused or reloaded if a user navigates to a different page.
       </dd>
   </dl>
   </div>